vmware-tanzu-labs/cf-mgmt/docs/config/update-org/README.md

-  --default-isolation-segment=                        Default isolation segment for org --clear-default-isolation-segment                   Sets the default isolation segment to blank --enable-remove-users=[true|false]                  Enable removing users from the org
+  --default-isolation-segment=                        Default isolation segment for org --clear-default-isolation-segment                   Sets the default isolation segment to blank --enable-remove-users=[true|false]                  Enable removing users from the org --named-quota=                                      Named quota to assign to org --clear-named-quota                                 Sets the named quota to blank

 quota:
   --enable-org-quota=[true|false]              Enable the Org Quota in the config